Interactions of galaxies outside clusters and massive groups: Data

 The small scale density experienced by a target galaxy due to local mass density given by its nearest neighbor is defined as

 with $r_p$ being the projected separation of the nearest neighbor from target galaxy.
-In order to understand the interactions among various galaxies, we have studied the dependence of various galaxy properties on the projected separation from its nearest neighbor normalized by neighbor's virial radius (see Figure \ref{fig3},\ref{fig5},\ref{fig7}).
-Following \citet{2008ApJ...674..784P}, we have defined the virial radius of a galaxy as the projected radius where the mean mass density within the sphere of radius $r_p$ is $200$ times the critical density of the universe.
+Following Park {\em et al.}(2008), we have defined the virial radius of a galaxy as the projected radius where the mean mass density within the sphere of radius $r_p$ is $200$ times the critical density of the universe.
 According to our estimates, the virial radii of galaxies with $M_r = -19.5, -20.0$ and $-20.5$ are $264.74, 308.66$ and $359.87h^{-1}$kpc for early types and $210.12,~244.98$ and $285.63h^{-1}$kpc for late types, respectively.
 Clearly, the virial radius thus defined includes the galaxy as well as the surrounding dark matter halo region.